3.13 Graduate Certificate Programs

 A Graduate Certificate Program (GCP) is a prescribed set of related graduate-level academic courses, designed by an academic department or program.
 To receive a certificate, non-degree-seeking students must submit an application and fee through the Graduate School and obtain admission, whereas enrolled graduate students are required to submit the Graduate Certificate Plan Entry form.
 Certificates cannot be conferred retroactively for students not continuously enrolled in a graduate degree program when the required coursework was completed.
 Upon completion, the GCP will be designated on the student’s transcript and the student shall receive a certificate from Registration and Records entitled “Graduate Certificate in….”
-In most cases, certificate students are not eligible for federal financial aid, although some students in teaching certificate programs may be eligible (contact the Financial Aid Office for specific eligibility requirements).
+Students enrolled in graduate certificate programs may be eligible for federal financial aid.
+Contact the Financial Aid Office for more information.

 - All students enrolled in a GCP must have a bachelor’s degree from a regionally accredited institution of higher education; the transcript of this degree indicating conferral date must be submitted to the Graduate School.